Are you an adviser? Go to Unbiased Pro

 Am I a UK resident?

-Working out whether you are a resident of the UK is key to determining whether you’ll have to pay foreign gains and income tax and how much.
+Working out whether you are a resident of the UK is key to determining whether you’ll have to pay UK tax on foreign gains and income and how much.

-According to HMRC, you are a UK resident if you have:
+According to HMRC, you will be a UK resident if the following applies:

 It’s important to note you can be a UK resident even if your permanent home is abroad.